 Now that you know when to use braid or mono, it’s time to talk line strength!

 The pound test doesn’t depend all that much on the fish’s size, as walleye don’t grow to real monster sizes.
 Instead, it’s the features of the water that matter most here.

 You can and should use a lower pound test in open and deep water without any snags, while shallower water that is weedy or snaggy will demand a stronger line.

 For mono, you can fish anything between 6 and 14lb.
 A 6 to 8lb test will manage most walleye in open water, but if you’re a beginner who doesn’t have much experience with big and angry eyes, you can up that strength to 10lb without worry!

 Remember to stick to a 12 to 14lb test when fishing near snags.

 When using braid, you can choose a line strength between 12 and 25lb.
 I know, 25lb sounds pretty think, but don’t forget that braid is considerably thinner than mono!

-And if you’re jigging close to really heavy vegetation or those dreaded zebra mussels, you want to make sure your line (and leader) is up for the job.
+And if you’re jigging close to heavy vegetation or those dreaded zebra mussels, you want to ensure your line (and leader) is up for the job.